USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 #### MCIP compilation

-First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries (see Section 3.2.3), or that these are already available from a previous CMAQ compilation.
+First, it is assumed that you have already installed and compiled the I/O API and netCDF libraries ([Chapter 5](CMAQ_OGD_ch05_sys_req.md)), or that these are already available from a previous CMAQ compilation.

-Section 3.3 provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
-Follow the steps outlined in Section 3.3 (summarized below) to compile new versions of **MCIP**:
+[Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
+Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of **MCIP**:

 -   Configure the Makefile for the current operating system/compiler combination.
 Comment out the configuration that does not apply to the current system.
 Uncomment the configuration that is closest to that of the current system and make the necessary changes to point to the compiler path, I/O API location, and netCDF locations on the current system.
 -   Invoke the Makefile to create an executable by typing the following command in the directory that contains the Makefile and **MCIP** source code: